ecorm/cppwamp/README.md

 Two subdirectories will be generated as a result:

 - `_build` will contain intermediary build files and may be deleted.
 - `_stage` will contain third-party dependencies, as well as the CppWAMP headers and its CMake package config.

 You may then use the following GCC/Clang compiler flags:
 ```
 -isystem path/to/cppwamp/_stage/boost/include
 -isystem path/to/cppwamp/_stage/cppwamp/include
--isystem path/to/cppwamp/_stage/msgpack/include
--isystem path/to/cppwamp/_stage/rapidjson/include
+-isystem path/to/cppwamp/_stage/jsoncons/include
 ```

 as well as the following GCC/Clang linker flags: